League Park: History

 The Indians hosted games four through seven of the 1920 World Series at League Park.
 The series, won by the Indians five games to two, was notable as the first championship in franchise history, as well as for game five, which featured the first grand slam in World Series history and the only unassisted triple play in postseason history.

-In the autumn of 1921, team owner "Sunny" Jim Dunn, who had purchased the team in 1916, renamed the park Dunn Field.
+As a prerequisite to buying the team, "Sunny" Jim Dunn, who had purchased the team in 1916, renamed the park Dunn Field in 1921.
 When Dunn died in 1922, his wife inherited the ballpark and the team.
 When Dunn's widow, by then known as Mrs. George Pross, sold the franchise in the early autumn of 1927 for $1 million to a group headed by Alva Bradley, the name reverted to the more prosaic "League Park" (there were a number of professional teams' parks generically called "league park" at the time).
 News writers continued to refer to the ballpark as Dunn Field sporadically for some time after the renaming.

 From July 31, 1932, through the 1933 season, the Indians played at the new and far larger Cleveland Stadium.
 However, the players and fans complained about the huge outfield, which reduced the number of home runs.
 Moreover, as the Great Depression worsened, attendance at the stadium plummeted.
-After the 1933 season, the Indians exercised their escape clause in the lease at the stadium and returned to League Park for the 1934 season.
+After the 1933 season, the Indians exercised their escape clause in the lease at the stadium and returned to League Park for the season.